project-akri/akri/docs/end-to-end-demo.md

 ## Set up a cluster

 **Note:** Feel free to deploy on any Kubernetes distribution.
 Here, find instructions for K3s and MicroK8s.
-Select and carry out one or the other (or adopt to your distribution), then continue on with the rest of the steps.
+Select and carry out one or the other (or adapt to your distribution), then continue on with the rest of the steps.

 ### Option 1: Set up single node cluster using K3s
 1. Acquire a Linux distro that is supported by K3s, these steps work for Ubuntu.